 Summer is just around the corner!
 No more freezing water and cold nights!
 Time for basking in the sun and lazing around in your pool.
 Do you know what summer also means?
-It means that you have to run your pool pump for longer periods of time!
+It means that you have to run your pool pump for longer periods of time to ensure that your pool water is properly filtered and your chemicals are properly circulated.
 Before the summer heat rolls in, make sure to give your pool pump a thorough inspection to ensure that it doesn’t give up on you when you need it the most.

 Inspect your Pool Pump's O-Rings

 The first thing you should check is your pump’s O-rings.
 This is usually the first thing to go with pool pumps, especially after a long cool period with minimal usage.
 There is a chance that your pool pumps O-rings have become brittle and cracked.
 If they’ve become brittle then there’s a chance that water will go where they’re not supposed to be.
 So, before any serious problems pop up, check and re-grease your O-rings, and if they’re damaged, be sure to order a replacement as soon as possible to avoid any inconvenience during summer.

 Listen to your pool pump

 When turning on your pool pump, listen for any strange noises.
 Contrary to what many people say, strange noises coming from your pool pump is NOT NORMAL especially after long periods of disuse.
 If there are strange noises or your pump “doesn’t sound right” shut it off and check the bearings.
 Noisy bearings can lead to catastrophic failure down the line.
 When replacing bearings, it’s also a good idea to replace the mechanical seals as well since they can usually be bought in kits.

 If you have a mechanical seal problem then don't worry, we have an in-depth guide on how to open your pool pump and replace your mechanical seals here.

 Don't know where everything is located?
 Be sure to check out our pool pump breakdown on What are the parts of a pool pump.